dessa-oss/atlas/api_docs/templates/project_creation.md

 $ foundations deploy project_code/driver.py --env=local
 ```

+Foundations will first look for any `<env_name>.config.yaml` file in the `/config` directory that matches the specified `--env` argument.
+If a matching configuration file is found, Foundations will deploy the job to that specified environment.
+Otherwise, it will then look for the configuration in the global directory `~/.foundations/config` .
+If no configuration files are found, the command will return an error.

 **Note:** Ensure your `driver_file` does not include the following header, otherwise you will get an error:
 ```python
 if __name__ == "__main__":